emilypx/appfair.github.io/index.md

 ### Can I develop an App Fair app with a non-`.edu` academic e-mail address?

-While anyone is free to fork the App Fair's [base repository](https://github.com/appfair/App.git), the App Fair's enforces that the committer of the `integrate` PR has an associated academic e-mail address.
+While anyone is free to fork the App Fair's [base repository](https://github.com/appfair/App.git), the fair-ground enforces that the committer of the `integrate` PR has an associated academic e-mail address before it will validate the app and publish a `fairseal`, which is a prerequisite for the app to appear in the App Fair catalog.
-These addresses are currently restricted to those ending in `.edu`.
+These addresses are currently restricted to academic `.edu` addresses.
-More academic institutions will be added to the list on a case-by-case basis.

 ### How do I fork the `appfair/App.git` repository?